 SOS Children's Village Hohenau

-Not only is Paraguay one of Latin America’s poorest countries, it is also an extremely divided society: the wealthiest sector has an average income thirty times that of the poorest.
+Not only is Paraguay one of Latin America’s most under pressured countries, it is also an extremely divided society: the wealthiest sector has an average income thirty times that of the most under pressured.
 Economic progress of recent years has benefited mainly urban areas, while poverty in rural areas is as high as ever.

 Rural poverty is on the rise, and subsistence farming is becoming impossible for many